-- 4. 802.1X - MAC-based Authenticator: If you select this authenticator, each MAC address host is individually authenticated.
-Each newly-learned MAC address triggers an EAPOL request-identify frame. - Port-based Authenticator: If you select this authenticator, only a single MAC host must be authenticated for all hosts to be granted access to the network. - 5.
-Authenticator - a.
-Authentication Server: Select the check-box and a controller from the drop-down menu to use the controller as a proxy authentication server. - b.
-Accounting Server: Select the check-box and a controller from the drop-down menu to use the controller as a proxy accounting server. - c.
-Enable MAC authentication bypass: Select this check-box if you want to use the device MAC address as access credentials (username and password). - 6.
-RADIUS Options - a.
+Port-based Authenticator, only a single MAC host must be authenticated for all hosts to be granted access to the network.
+If you select MAC-based Authenticator, each MAC address host is individually authenticated.
+Each newly-learned MAC address triggers an EAPOL request-identify frame.

+- e.
+Authentication and Accounting Services - 1.
+Authentication Server: Select the check-box and a controller from the drop-down menu to use the controller as a proxy authentication server. - 2.
+Accounting Server: Select the check-box and a controller from the drop-down menu to use the controller as a proxy accounting server. - 3.
+Enable MAC authentication bypass: Select this check-box if you want to use the device MAC address as access credentials (username and password). - f.
+RADIUS Options - 1.
 NAS ID: Set the NAS ID for the AP to communicate with the RADIUS server.
-Options include using the AP MAC address or any User-defined address. - b.
-Delimiter: If AP MAC is selected to configure the NAS ID, then you can choose between Dash or Colon as delimiters to separate. - 7.
+Options include using the AP MAC address or any User-defined address. - 2.
+Delimiter: If AP MAC is selected to configure the NAS ID, then you can choose between Dash or Colon as delimiters to separate.

+g.
 Click OK.